tagohd/mono/Places/Genton/Genton.md

 I like this version, but I'm not sure I'd call it "boring".
 Maybe Genton has a club/lounge, but Luke can't go in there because he's only 16.
 Maybe he sneaks in anyway, because what's the point of writing a song if it's not going in the game?

 [Lun]: The song won't play further than 0:02 for me!!!
 Let me hear it!!!!!
+[Sudo]: Here's a [SoundCloud](https://soundcloud.com/tagohd/boringsville-at-night/s-LbVe8duHr3Y?si=f4442dc81e304133a104ef06eaea22bd&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) link.
+Maybe you should download the file again?
+It plays fine for me.

 %%
-sudoMajor:: I'll send you a [SoundCloud](https://soundcloud.com/tagohd/boringsville-at-night/s-LbVe8duHr3Y?si=f4442dc81e304133a104ef06eaea22bd&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) link and also include it here.
+sudoMinor:: Included a SoundCloud link, but I also already DMed it to you.
+Maybe try downloading the song again?
-#majorChange #unseenByLun
+#minorChange #unseenByLun
 %%

 #places #genton #contains-music